-Kaltern is a real joy at the moment - especially if you are a discerning, curious wine lover.
+Kaltern is really fun at the moment - especially if you are a demanding, curious wine lover.
 After the turnaround from mass production to high-quality wines in the 90s, the first

 10 years of the new millennium have seen